timfayz/pipe/docs/features.md

   names..                         -- unfold `names` and print each item
 ```

-### Concise encapsulation
+### Identifier names carry meaning

-Identifier should carry meaning!
-Now is it constant or variable, "private" or "protected" is derived from name.
+pipes tries to infer as much information as possible from every character and position in your code in order to minify keystrokes.
+If so identifier should carry meaning!
+The identifier properties such as constant or variable, "private" or "protected" are derived from its name.
 ```
 CONS  := 256                      -- exported constant
 _CONS := 1024                     -- unexported constant